oceanicsdotio/oceanics.io/content/blog/brand-guide/index.md

 Explicit design policies are provided.
 These exist to reduce friction, but may be revised when appropriate.

 ## Marks

-The company is Oceanicsdotio LLC.
+Our company is Oceanicsdotio LLC.
 The short operating form, in order of preference, is one of:

 - oceanics.io (non-proper noun, the web platform)
 - Oceanics.io (proper noun, the company)